Professor – Russian and Eurasian History, Contemporary Central Asia and the Caucasus

 - EURR 5001 Interdisciplinary Seminar in European, Russian, and Eurasian Studies

-- EURR 5200 Interdisciplinary Seminar in Russian and Eurasian Studies
+- EURR 5010 Research Design and Methodology in European, Russian and Eurasian Studies

 - PSCI 4503: Politics of Central Eurasia

 - PSCI 4504: Politics of the Caucasus and the Caspian Basin

 - EURR 5202: Nazism and Stalinism (co-taught with Professor James Casteel)

 Selected Publications Relating to European, Russian, and Eurasian Studies

 - Voices from the Soviet Edge: Southern Migrants in Leningrad and Moscow (in press, Cornell University Press; publication Spring 2019)